 Motor vehicles are permitted within most of our regional park areas and we welcome you to explore, subject to a few rules.

 All vehicle access is subject to normal road rules and vehicle regulations that can be enforced by police under the Transport Act.
-This includes vehicle licencing and registration requirements.
+This includes vehicle licensing and registration requirements.

 Braided river bird nesting season is from mid-August to mid-January, so steer clear of open shingle areas during this time to avoid harming endangered wildlife.
 Read more in our Tread Carefully (PDF File, 887.57KB) brochure.

 Offences for damage to river flood protection infrastructure can be subject to penalties under the Canterbury Regional Council Flood Protection and Drainage Bylaw 2013 and Section 242 of the Local Government Act 2002.